yasthil/silly-birds/README.md

 ### Android:
 * You will need to copy the "SillyBirds.apk" from the ../GameBuild/Android/ directory to your phone's SD card or on-board storage
 * Navigate to where you stored "SillyBirds.apk" on your device and install it (you might need allow Android to install apps from external sources)

+### Notes:
+* I have removed the paid assets from this repo as it's not allowed to publicly distribute assets which were purchased from the Unity Asset Store.
+Hence, this project will not work if you clone it and open it with Unity.
+* The Android and Windows builds will work without needing to have Unity installed on your Android device or PC